 ATTEND COLLEGE PLANNING CLASS & REMAIN IN COMMUNICATION with your College Counselor regarding any questions or need for help and guidance through your entire college admission process.
 College Planning Class occurs every Friday for seniors.

 CHOOSE YOUR ADMISSION PLAN: For each school, you should choose whether you plan to apply Early Decision, Early Action, or Regular Decision.
 Early Action is the HLS College Counseling team’s suggestion.
 The dates and requirements may vary school to school, so double-check the details for each.

-WRITE / FINALIZE YOUR COLLEGE APPLICATION ESSAY(S): For the Common Application, you will need to write at least one personal essay.
+WRITE / FINALIZE YOUR COLLEGE APPLICATION ESSAY(S): For the Common Application, you will need to write at least one personal essay (at HLS we strive to do this over the summer).
 Additional essays may be required for some schools and specialized programs of interest to you within the school.

 SEND YOUR ACT / SAT TEST SCORES 2 WEEKS BEFORE THE APPLICATION DUE DATE from your test account.

 INVESITGATE & APPLY & / INTERVIEW FOR SCHOLARSHIPS & HONORS PROGRAMS AS REQUIRED.
 Many schools have separate applications and interviews for scholarships or honors programs.
 Check each school to which you applied, and complete all necessary components of the scholarship and honors applications as desired.

 FINISH YOUR MAIN APPLICATIONS OCT.
 NOV. & DEC.
 The most common Early Action application deadlines are October 15, November 1, and December 1.